Welcome to Salt

 Local suppliers

-Our Fishmongers and Deli, SALT, scored GOLD for Specialist Retailer/Delicatessen in 2022 in the Taste of the West South West England awards
+Our fishmongers and deli scored GOLD for Specialist Retailer/Delicatessen in 2022 in the Taste of the West South West England awards

 Local and native to the waters we are surrounded in